Meena (actress): Lead roles

 In 2000, her role in Rhythm won her the Best Actress award at the Cinema Express Awards.

-Meena's releases in 2009 were Mariyadhai with Vijayakanth, directed by Vikraman.
-Katha, Samvidhanam: Kunchacko with Sreenivasan.
-She played in Telugu as Saint Vengamamba in Tarigonda Vengamamba, directed by Uday Bhaskar.

-Return to films
+A few of her notable works in Kannada films are Sri Manjunatha (2001), Simhadriya Simha (2002), Game for Love (2003) and Mahasadhvi Mallamma (2005).
+Her notable works were with Kichcha Sudeep which are, Swathi Muthu (2003) and My Autograph (2006).

 In 2010, Meena returns to the big screen with the Kannada film Hendtheer Darbar.
 This was her first film after her marriage.

-In 2011, she played the role of Narain's sister in the film Thambikottai.

-Meena returned to Malayalam cinema played the role of wife to Mohanlal in Drishyam (2013) and Balyakalasakhi alongside Mammootty.
+Meena returned to Malayalam cinema, playing wife to Mohanlal's character in Drishyam (2013) and Balyakalasakhi alongside Mammootty.
 She reprised her role in the 2014 Telugu remake, Drushyam.
 Meena returned to Tamil cinema in Annaatthe (2021) with Rajinikanth.

 Other work

-Music composing
+Playback singer

-Meena has been a playback singer for some albums with actor Manoj.
-Also she has been a playback singer in two pop albums called 16 Vayathinile, and Kadhalism, which she began recording in 2001 with actor Vikram.
+Meena has been a playback singer in two pop albums, called Pathinaru Vayathinile with actor Manoj and Kadhalism with actor Vikram, which she began recording in 2001.
+The latter album remains unreleased after Vikram was unable to make time for the project.